etiamz/optiscope/README.md

 [^levy-optimal-reductions]: Lévy, J-J. "Optimal reductions in the lambda calculus."
 To HB Curry: Essays on Combinatory Logic, Lambda Coalculus and Formalism (1980): 159-191.

 [^abel-thesis]: Abel, Andreas.
 "Normalization by evaluation: Dependent types and impredicativity."
 Habilitation.
 Ludwig-Maximilians-Universität München (2013).

+[^spineless-tagless]: Peyton Jones, Simon L., and Jon Salkild.
+"The spineless tagless G-machine."
+Proceedings of the fourth international conference on Functional programming languages and computer architecture.
+1989.